 In 2015, Aaron’s photographic portrait (Lilly) was exhibited in the Portrait Salon.
 Between 2014 and 2019 he was part on the Guernsey Photographic Festival committee.
 Aaron was chosen as one of the Artist in Residence for the 2016 Photo-Canopy (Lens on the National Forest).
 As part of the Artist –in- Residence he delivered talks on his currant photographic practice and examined the philosophies of the Photo-Canopy.

-As part of the residency Aaron produced an intensive body of work incorporating social and historical issues of the National Forest region.
-His work was exhibited at the Brewhouse art Gallery in October 2016.
-Alongside the exhibition he produced a comprehensive photographic book, which will provide a long lasting legacy.
+These talks were designed for the public, Higher and Further Education students.
+Aaron presented photographic workshops to the public and students alongside providing critical portfolio reviews.
+As part of this residency Aaron produced an intensive body of work incorporating the social and historical issues of the National Forest region.
+His work was exhibited at the Brewhouse Art Gallery in October 2016.
+Alongside the exhibition Aaron produced a comprehensive photographic book, which will provide a long lasting legacy.